 In case you missed it, axe throwing is the next big thing.
 And you’re not climbing to the top of those league standings without the hucking the right ‘hawk.
 This lightweight 2-inch steel axe from SOG rocks a ballistic polymer handle and is perfect for hurling across the backyard.
 The Father’s Day gift can also work as, well, a regular axe and its compact size means it won’t take up much space in your hiking backpack either.

 Billed as “EXTREMELY” not safe for kids (so best store it the bedroom closet with your, um, other adult things), this card game from the folks behind the webcomic Cyanide & Happiness.
 The goal is simple: Three or more players use 360 paneled cards to try to complete hilariously offensive comic strips about sex, violence, and probably more sex.

 Based on the first rocket to put astronauts on the moon, this 1,969-piece Saturn V (a hat tip to the year of the moon landing) stands more than three feet tall and is LEGO’s largest toy to date.
 Like the real thing, it comes in three sections ⏤ one for each rocket stage of the mission ⏤ and can be displayed either horizontally on the fireplace mantle or standing ready to launch in the middle of the living room.

 Star Lord GoG Replica Helmet

 For the dad who’s already planning his Halloween costume — or simply wants to embrace his inner space bandit— there’s this super-detailed Guardians of the Galaxy helmet.
-A replica of the one worn by Chirs Pratt, it’s made-to-order out of hard plastic, has glowing LED eyes, and comes in three sizes so it should fit any sized dome.
+A replica of the one worn by Chirs Pratt, it’s made-to-order out of hard plastic, has glowing LED eyes, and comes in three sizes so the Father’s Day gift should fit any sized dome.
 The only catch is that it comes from Russia, so it may try to hack your brain when you put it on.

 Star Wars Drones